Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/20_intro.md

 ## 2.0.5 Summary

 This section introduced the basic structure of the custom variant calling Nextflow pipeline for the remainder of Part 2, emphasising the separation between workflow logic (`main.nf`, `modules/`) and system-specific configuration (`nextflow.config`, `conf/`).
-We reviewed how this separation supports portability, reproducibility, and ease of adaptation across environments, such as when transitioning from local testing to running on HPC systems like Gadi (PBS pro) and Setonix (Slurm).
+We reviewed how this separation supports portability, reproducibility, and ease of adaptation across environments, such as when transitioning from local testing to running on HPC systems like Gadi (PBS Pro) and Setonix (Slurm).